Stop Big Tobacco from targeting Denver kids!

 There’s a public health emergency unfolding right before our eyes — and the cause couldn’t be clearer.

-One in four high school students have used e-cigarettes in the past 30 days.
-In fact, youth e-cigarette use has skyrocketed to what the Surgeon General and FDA have called “epidemic” levels.
+Nearly one in five high school students have used e-cigarettes in the past 30 days.
+In fact, youth e-cigarette use is still at what the Surgeon General and FDA have called “epidemic” levels.
 From 2017 to 2019, e-cigarette use more than doubled among U.S. high school students and more than tripled among middle school students.

 This epidemic was driven by Juul, a sleek, high-tech e-cigarette that looks like a USB flash drive – and is small and easy to hide, comes in sweet flavors that entice kids and delivers a powerful nicotine hit.
 One Juul pod delivers as much nicotine as a pack of 20 cigarettes.

 But Juul isn’t the only problem.
 There are now over 15,500 e-cigarette flavors and 200 cigar flavors, and more keep coming.
 These flavored tobacco products undermine Denver’s efforts to reduce youth tobacco use: 81% of kids who have used tobacco started with a flavored product.
-97% of youth e-cigarette users have used a flavored product in the past month.
+83% of youth e-cigarette users have report using flavored products.